 The Group has determined that it operates in one operating segment, being oil and gas production and this is the basis on which internal reports are provided to the Directors for assessing performance and determining the allocation of resources in the Group.
 Accordingly, the financial results of the segment are equivalent to the financial statements of the Group as a whole.

-In reporting periods prior to 2013, the Group reported results for separate geographical segments being Australia and the USA.
 The Australian head office does not engage in business activities from which it generates or earn revenues.
 As a result, the Australian head office does not represent an operating segment.